 - a.
-Race days are to be conducted in accordance with the club's calendar, The Race Committee may reschedule a championship day if it clashes with a major event being supported by club members.
+Race days are to be conducted in accordance with the club's calendar.
+A Fleet Captain may apply to the PRYC Race Secretary to reschedule a championship day if it clashes with a major event being supported by club members.
 Any such change must be made at least one week in advance and club members notified. - b.
 For PRYC club championship events to be valid the minimum number of entries shall be six (6) and at least five (5) races must be completed.
 An entry is valid if the skipper has registered, paid the appropriate entry fee, and started in at least one race.